 In addition, further shifts in family type are expected due to the decline in the proportion of households with married couples with children and the increase in the proportion of households with single persons, single parents, unmarried couples with children, and unrelated roommates (Drew 2018, see Figure 3).
-These shifts in the distribution of households have important implications for housing
+These shifts in the distribution of households have important implications for housing demand (Drew 2018).
+Higher proportions of senior or childless households will require smaller and more affordable housing units, possibly in denser urban locations, that offer accessibility and amenities suitable for an aging population (Been et al. 2014, Drew 2018, Joint Center for Housing Studies of Harvard University 2014).

-3 Calculations of proportions by author, based on middle scenario projection numbers by McCue (2014).
+Calculations of proportions by author, based on middle scenario projection numbers by McCue (2014).